HimejimaAkeno/Christmas-Project/README.md

  ![image of box](https://timacw.weebly.com/uploads/1/3/2/1/132123452/buildingpart_orig.png)
  ### You can always use cardbox to make a container too!
  ### After you have accomplished all the steps above, assemble your "toy" into the box your just made
  ### Congratulation!
-You successfully made a Christamas toy!
+You successfully made a Christamas toy that lights up!
 Have fun!